 - Part 1: Financial statements

-- Part 2: Other perspectives (internal accounting and expanded reporting which include reporting on sustainability and corporate social responsibility)
+- Part 2: Other perspectives (internal accounting, auditing and expanded reporting which include reporting on sustainability and corporate social responsibility)

 Growth barometer for the Ringeriksregion